eddort/cubx/README.md

 node version: v14.21.3
 ```

-Any other program works the same way, as long as it has a Docker-registry (all possible Docker-registries are supported).
+This works for any program that has a Docker registry.

-### Interactive version selection
+### Interactive Version Selection

-Sometimes we don't know what specific versions are out there right now and we don't want to search the internet for the exact spelling of the version.
-With the `--select` flush we can activate the interactive version selection interface.
+If you don't know the exact versions available and don't want to search the internet, you can use the `--select` flag to activate the interactive version selection interface.

 ```sh
 cubx --select node --eval 'console.log(`node version: ${process.version}`)'
 ```

 Select: